What is a Personal Injury Lawsuit

 Personal Injury Claims vs. Lawsuits

-Most personal injury claims are settled outside of court in an informal settlement.
+Most personal injury claims are settled without going to court.
 All those personally involved in the dispute, their insurers, and attorneys representing both sides negotiate a settlement.
 The negotiation is followed by a written agreement where both sides forgo any further action, such as a personal injury lawsuit.

 Filing a Personal Injury Lawsuit